brokenhoax/Code_Challenge_Front/README.md

 <br>

-Quizzy is a simple quiz app built using the MERN stack.
+Quizzy is a simple quiz app built using React.

 Quizzy allows users to track their score as they work through the provided questions.